petrohi/k155la3/content/posts/2022/tensil_zcu104_resnet.md

 ![m](/media/2022/tensil_zcu104_resnet/m.png)

 Now, let’s copy all necessary source files.
 For this you will need to clone the [tutorial GitHub repository](https://github.com/petrohi/tensil-zcu104-tutorial) as well as the [Tensil GitHub repository](https://github.com/tensil-ai/tensil) for the embedded driver sources.
-But first, let's copy architecture definitions for the embedded driver from the output artifacts of Tensil RTL tool.
+But first, let's copy architecture parameters for the embedded driver from the output artifacts of Tensil RTL tool.

 ```bash
 cp \